Details about Ian Pollard Organ Scholarship at Victoria University of Wellington 2025

 - Recipients must write a letter of thanks to the donor of this scholarship.

 - The recipient will be expected to demonstrate engagement and contribute to the community and environment of the New Zealand School of Music.
-This may include but is not limited to, participation in ensembles, presentations, or performances at NZSM or university events.
+This may include, but is not limited to, participation in ensembles, presentations, or performances at NZSM or university events.